juliafmorgado/julia/content/english/posts/2023-09-30_docker-straightforward.md

 ## Conclusion

 In summary, Docker simplifies software application management by creating isolated containers.
 These containers can run on various hosts, regardless of the underlying operating system.
-This flexibility, along with Docker's efficiency, makes it a game-changer in the world of technology.
+This flexibility, along with Docker's efficiency, makes it a game-changer in technology.

 ***
 If you liked this article, go follow me on [Twitter](https://twitter.com/juliafmorgado) (where I share my tech journey) daily, connect with me on [LinkedIn](https://www.linkedin.com/in/juliafmorgado/), check out my [IG](https://www.instagram.com/juliafmorgado/), and make sure to subscribe to my [Youtube](https://www.youtube.com/c/JuliaFMorgado) channel for more amazing content!!